 Many people with blonde hair see their hair turn brown as they get older, but why does it happen?
-It can be due to genetic or age and other controllable elements (buildup of products or environmental factors).
+It can be due to genetics, age, or controllable elements like product buildup or environmental factors.

 You can prevent the change or revert discolored blonde hair to its original color.
 This article explores the causes, prevention, and solutions of blonde hair turning brown.